Mental health and burnout: a guide for self-employed trades

 Effective time management can also alleviate stress.
 Here are some techniques:

-- Prioritise tasks using a daily planner or digital app
+- Prioritise tasks using a daily planner or digital app: Organising your day can increase productivity and reduce the feeling of being overwhelmed.

-- Break down large projects into smaller, manageable tasks
+- Break down large projects into smaller, manageable tasks: Tackling tasks incrementally can make them seem less daunting.

-- Allocate specific time slots for admin tasks to avoid them piling up
+- Allocate specific time slots for admin tasks to avoid them piling up: Regularly dedicating time to paperwork ensures it doesn't become a burden.

-- Set aside time for unexpected tasks or delays
+- Set aside time for unexpected tasks or delays: Allowing for flexibility can prevent schedule disruptions from escalating into stress.

-- Regularly review your schedule to ensure it aligns with your priorities
+- Regularly review your schedule to ensure it aligns with your priorities: Adjusting your plan as needed ensures that you're focusing on tasks that drive your business forward.

 Case studies of successful tradespeople